 The W-2 agency must process a W-2 application for anyone that requests W-2 services.
-This includes individuals who have previously reached their 60-month time limit.
+This includes individuals who have previously reached their 24 or 60-month time limit.
 More specifically, it includes:

-- 1. Individuals who voluntarily declined an extension but later decide they want W-2 services. - 2.
-Individuals who previously did not qualify for an extension who left the W-2 program but choose to return at a later time.
-They may choose to return for many reasons, including but not limited to: - A change in physical or mental health; - Unable to find employment; - · Agrees to cooperate with program requirements; or - Has barriers that were never identified or were not addressed during prior W-2 participation.
+- 1. Individuals who voluntarily declined a time limit extension but later decide they want W-2 services. - 2.
+Individuals who previously did not qualify for a time limit extension who left the W-2 program but choose to return at a later time.
+They may choose to return for many reasons, including but not limited to: - A change in physical or mental health; - Unable to find employment; - Agrees to cooperate with program requirements; or

+• Has barriers that were never identified or were not addressed during prior W-2 participation.